-- MSNLF: Eligible Lenders extend new five-year term loans to Eligible Borrowers ranging in size from \$250,000 to \$35 million.
+- MSNLF: Eligible Lenders extend new loans to Eligible Borrowers ranging in size from \$500,000 to \$25 million.
 The maximum size of a loan made in connection with the MSNLF cannot, when added to the Eligible Borrower's existing outstanding and undrawn available debt, exceed four times the Eligible Borrower's adjusted 2019 earnings before interest, taxes, depreciation, and amortization (EBITDA).
 The loans must not be, at the time of origination or at any time during the term of the Eligible Loan, contractually subordinated in terms of priority to any of the Eligible Borrower's other loans or debt instruments.
-The unique features of loans originated in connection with the MSNLF (MSNLF Loans) are provided in the MSNLF term sheet. - MSPLF: Eligible Lenders extend new five-year term loans to Eligible Borrowers ranging in size from \$250,000 to \$50 million.
+The unique features of loans originated in connection with the MSNLF (MSNLF Loans) are provided in the MSNLF term sheet. - MSPLF: Eligible Lenders extend new loans to Eligible Borrowers ranging in size from \$500,000 to \$25 million.
 The maximum size of a loan made in connection with the MSPLF cannot, when added to the Eligible Borrower's existing outstanding and undrawn available debt, exceed six times the Eligible Borrower's adjusted 2019 EBITDA.
 At the time of origination and at all times thereafter, the Eligible Loan must be senior to or pari passu with, in terms of priority and security, the Eligible Borrower's other loans or debt instruments, other than mortgage debt.
 Eligible Borrowers may, at the time of origination of the loan, refinance existing debt owed by the Eligible Borrower to a lender that is not the Eligible Lender.
 The unique features of loans originated in connection with the MSPLF (MSPLF Loans) are provided in the MSPLF term sheet. - MSELF: Eligible Lenders increase (or "upsize") an Eligible Borrower's existing term loan or revolving credit facility.
-The upsized tranche is a five-year term loan ranging in size from \$10 million to \$300 million.
-The maximum size of a loan made in connection with the MSELF cannot, when added to the Eligible Borrower's existing outstanding and undrawn available debt, exceed six times the Eligible Borrower's adjusted 2019 EBITDA.
+The upsized tranche is a four-year term loan ranging in size from \$10 million to \$200 million.
+The maximum size of a loan made in connection with the MSELF cannot exceed (i) 35% of the Eligible Borrower's existing outstanding and undrawn available debt that is pari passu in priority with the Eligible Loan and equivalent in secured status (i.e., secured or unsecured); or (ii) when added to the Eligible Borrower's existing outstanding and undrawn available debt that 2019 EBITDA.
 At the time of upsizing and at all times thereafter, the upsized tranche must be senior to or pari passu with, in terms of priority and security, the Eligible Borrower's other loans or debt instruments, other than mortgage debt.
 The features associated with tranches of loans that are upsized in connection with the MSELF (MSELF Upsized Tranches) are outlined in the MSELF term sheet.